OneGameDad/SFML_Experiments/README.md

 StoryletReader is a singleton that automatically loads a file called storylets.txt (found in the assets folder) via the ResourceManager system provided by Supercell.
 Each line is a single storylet, which are stored in a map.
 The key is the first part of the line, with the value delimited by "\t".
 These can be set in TextBoxes by calling the StoryletReader.

+### Projectile System
+This is a the basics of a repeatable system for projectiles.
+It utilizes AProjectile for the projectile class and ProjectileManager, the class BoundingBox was also created to set a limit for how far the projectiles would travel.

+#### AProjectile
+This is derived from the Rectangle Class provided by Supercell, as such uses the same method for collision detection for both the BoundingBox and the Vampire.
+Currently the projectiles travel in a straight line, but would be easy enough to modify with gravity and other variables.

+#### ProjectileManager
+This is a manager that utlizes a vector for the pool.
+Upon initialization it constructs all of the objects within it.
+It is also used for spawning them and cleaning them up.
+I chose to pool rather than construct and deconstruct objects because it's standard practice in game development, and just smart in terms of system calls and optimizations.

+#### BoundingBox
+A simple derived class from the Rectangle Class provided by Supercell, it is meant to set limits for objects that check collisions.

 ## Roadmap

 - [x] 1) Get to grip with the basics